ibm-ecm/fncm-code-signing-signature-files/README.md

 # fncm-code-signing-signature-files
 ## IBM FileNet Content Manager Code Signing Signature, Public Keys, and Public Certificates

 This repository contains signature files, public keys, and public certificates required to verify signed binaries for IBM FileNet Content Manager and IBM Content Foundation products.
-The signature files can be used verify that your downloaded binaries match the files that were built and released by IBM and have not been tampered with or modified.
+The signature files can be used to verify that your downloaded binaries match the files that were built and released by IBM and have not been tampered with or modified.
 Note that signature files for Windows binaries (such as executables) and for zip files are embedded in those files.
 The files contained on this repository are only required for validating AIX, Linux, and zLinux binaries, as the signature files for those binaries are separate.

 To verify your downloaded binaries, follow the instructions below.